ChjMa/Please-give-me-a-five-star-rating/README.md

 **Step 1: Select features**

 The quantitative features chosen here to set up a basic model are "minutes" and "n_steps" which represent the time complexity of making a meal.
+There are no categorical features selected.

 **Step 2: Split Training and Testing Data**

 Set 80% of examples as training data, and 20% of examples as testing data.

+**Step 3: Set up model**

+Use the K-Neighbors model to classify the ratings, and use GridSearchCV to find out the optimal amount of neighbors in the scope [3, 5].
+The reason that the optimal amount of neighbors may not be 5 is that somebody will give a 5.0 rating even though the meal only deserves 3.0 or 2.0, or give a 3.0 to a perfect meal deserving a 5.0 rating.
+The actual distribution of the meals in the dataset may not have 5 rating intervals.

-**Step 3: Fit Data and Evaluate Performance**
+**Step 4: Fit Data and Evaluate Performance**
-The scores of the model on training and testing data are shown as below:
+The scores of the model on training and testing data are shown below:

 | Data | Score |
 | ---- | ----- |